Low Risk

 takeAppScreenshot

-Launch app on a device and capture a screenshot
+Launch app and capture screenshot on device

 Part of the BrowserStack MCP server.
 Enforce policies on this tool with Intercept, the open-source MCP proxy.